Helperbird/website/src/pages/help/features/how-to-highlight-words-and-paragraphs-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Highlighter
+featureDescription:
-featureDescription: Learn how to use Helperbird's Highlighter feature to easily highlight and manage text on web pages.
+  Learn how to use Helperbird's Highlighter feature to easily highlight and manage text on web pages.
 This guide walks you through activating the tool, choosing colors, and keeping track of your highlights.
 date: 2020-01-05
+headerTags:
-headerTags: [
+  [
-  { tag: "how-to-activate-the-highlight-menu", title: "How to Activate the Highlight Menu" }, { tag: "how-to-turn-on-the-highlighter", title: "How to Turn On the Highlighter" }, { tag: "how-to-choose-a-highlight-color", title: "How to Choose a Highlight Color" }, { tag: "how-to-highlight-text-on-a-web-page", title: "How to Highlight Text on a Web Page" }, { tag: "how-to-view-and-manage-highlighted-text", title: "How to View and Manage Highlighted Text" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+    { tag: 'how-to-activate-the-highlight-menu', title: 'How to Activate the Highlight Menu' }, { tag: 'how-to-turn-on-the-highlighter', title: 'How to Turn On the Highlighter' }, { tag: 'how-to-choose-a-highlight-color', title: 'How to Choose a Highlight Color' }, { tag: 'how-to-highlight-text-on-a-web-page', title: 'How to Highlight Text on a Web Page' }, {
+      tag: 'how-to-view-and-manage-highlighted-text',
+      title: 'How to View and Manage Highlighted Text' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]
 tags: features
 url: help/how-to-highlight-words-and-paragraphs-on-any-website/
 permalink: help/how-to-highlight-words-and-paragraphs-on-any-website/
 ---

 Helperbird’s Highlighter feature lets you highlight text on web pages, just like using a highlighter on paper.

 Here’s how to get started: